petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Configures the network port for the HTTP service.

 :::info Context
-- This setting is largely historical/reserved.
+- The HTTP service provides a web server running on the controller, for loading the WebUI.
-- Modern web interfaces for grblHAL typically use the WebSocket service (`$307`) for communication.
+- Modern web interfaces for grblHAL typically also use the WebSocket service (`$307`) for communication.
 :::

 | Value | Meaning | Description |